 To archive a campaign, you'll need the Workflows, Campaigns and Experiments > Activate & Manage permission.

 Browsing your campaigns

 The Campaigns page is your home base in Iterable.
-This page gives you a high-level overview of all your past and current marketing campaigns, including blast campaigns, triggered campaigns, and campaigns that are part of a workflow.
+This page gives you a high-level overview of all your past and current marketing campaigns, including blast campaigns, triggered campaigns, and campaigns that are part of a journey.